Frequently Asked Questions

 To be eligible, your application must match the current priority sectors and occupations at the time you submit.

-West Kootenay RCIP will post a two-week notice on the website if/ when it is going to update the priorities.
-All applications received by this two-week deadline will be eligible.
+West Kootenay RCIP will post a notice on the website if/ when it is going to update the priorities.
+All applications received by the deadline will be eligible.
 However, if you apply after the deadline and your occupation or sector is no longer a priority, then your application may not be eligible.

 To avoid surprises, we recommend checking for updates regularly on our Updates page.